Sue: Steve Gallagher. Why does that name ring a bell?

-Me: You met him about 15 years ago.
+Me: You met him 15 years ago.
 He came to our university to talk about scriptwriting.
-I think he was friends with Bryan and Mary Talbot.

 Sue: Did you ask him a question about Doctor Who?

 Sue: That’s a shame.
 Oh well, I’m not worried about upsetting him.
-It’s not as if I’ll ever bump into him again if this is rubbish.
+It’s not as if I’ll ever bump into him again if this turns out to be rubbish.

-The episode begins with an impressive tracking shot that takes us through a spaceship set.
+The episode begins with an impressive tracking shot which takes us into an elaborate spaceship set.

 Sue: This is the beginning of Alien, isn’t it?